frictionlessdata/frictionless-py/docs/guides/quick-start.md

 pip install frictionless[sql] # to install a core plugin (optional)
 ```

 The framework supports CSV, Excel, and JSON formats by default.
-Please use the command above to install a core plugin and add support for SQL, Pandas, HTML, and others (check the [list of Frictionless Framework plugins and their status](https://framework.frictionlessdata.io/docs/references/plugins-reference)).
+The second command above installs a plugin for SQL support.
+There are plugins for SQL, Pandas, HTML, and others (check the [list of Frictionless Framework plugins and their status](https://framework.frictionlessdata.io/docs/references/plugins-reference)).
 Usually, you don't need to think about it in advance–frictionless will display a useful error message about a missing plugin with installation instructions.

 ### Troubleshooting